Block Paving Driveway Guide

 For very stubborn stains, you can apply an emulsifying degreaser.
 This should be left for a certain length of time as specified on the bottle and then washes away with a good amount of clean water.

-The average block paving driveway will last around 15-20 years as long as it is installed correctly and is lightly maintained.
+The average block paving driveway could last around 15-20 years or more, as long as it is installed correctly and is lightly maintained.

 The most popular block paving pattern style is the herringbone style.
 This is thought to be the most durable type of block paving pattern due to the way the blocks interlock.